 No matter how large your company or website design project, we have the testimonials and portfolio to prove we can handle it.
 When you work with Trustdyx, you’ll be working with one of the most trusted website design firms in the industry.

-Give us a call at 1-888-420-8801 or email us today to learn more about what Trustdyx can do for your Jackson company.
+Contact us today to learn more about what Trustdyx can do for your Jackson company.
 Our highly trained web development experts are standing by and we look forward to working with you.

 Jackson, officially the City of Jackson, is the capital city and largest urban center of the U.S. state of Mississippi.
 It is the primary seat of Hinds County, equally sharing its county power with Raymond, Mississippi.
 The City of Jackson also owns more than 3,000 acres comprising Jackson-Medgar Evers International Airport in Rankin County.
 Jackson is on the Pearl River, which drains into the Gulf of Mexico, and it is part of the Jackson Prairie region of the state.
 The city is named after General Andrew Jackson, who was honored for his role in the Battle of New Orleans during the War of 1812 and later served as U.S. president.

 The current slogan for the city is "The City with Soul".
 It has had numerous musicians prominent in blues, gospel, folk, and jazz.

 The city is the anchor for the metropolitan statistical area .
 While its population declined from 184,256 at the 2000 census to 173,514 at the 2010 census, the metropolitan region grew.
 The 2010 census ascribed a population of 539,057 to the five-county Jackson metropolitan area.